11 Thin-Layer Chromatography of Drug-Like Compounds

 - If need be, remake your first two TLC plates and rerun them.

-Once you have 4 TLC plates that all show clear separation between all of the standards, move on to identifying your assigned unknown.
+Once you have 4 TLC plates that all show clear separation between all of the standards, show them to your instructor.
+If you instructor agrees that there is clear separation between all of the standards on all 4 of the TLC plates, move on to identifying your assigned unknown.

 Identifying Your Unknown